Hetvi-Nilesh-Natvarlal/Solving-Handwritten-Mathematical-Equations-Using-Neural-Network-Techniques/README.md

 The system is implemented and simulated using PyQt5 (GUI).

-# Environment
+## Environment
 Install and activate the environment using conda

-$ conda env create -f environment.yaml
+`conda env create -f environment.yaml`

-$ conda activate tf
+`conda activate tf`

-# Datasets
+## Dataset
 The symbol recognition model is trained using the Kaggle handwritten symbol dataset https://www.kaggle.com/datasets/xainano/handwrittenmathsymbols.

 Add a folder called "Data" in the base directory.
 Inside this folder add '+', '-', 'times', '=', 'X', 'Y' and 0-9 folders.
-You may need to use $ expand.py to augment certain datasets.
+You may need to use `expand.py` to augment certain datasets.

-Run $ solver_data.py to create the training dataset.
+Run `solver_data.py` to create the training dataset.

-# Training
+## Training
-Run $ solver_training.py to train the model.
+Run `solver_training.py` to train the model.

-# Run PyQt5 application
+## Run PyQt5 application
 Start the application.
-In the Anaconda Prompt enter $ python main.py
+In the Anaconda Prompt enter `python main.py`